 - Northern Minnesota

-- the Eastern Upper Peninsula and Northern Lower Peninsula of Michigan
+- Eastern Upper Peninsula and Northern Lower Peninsula of Michigan

 - Minnesota and Iowa Morainal Section (Ecological Section 222M)